Red flower and snow on mountain

 Morning: Explore Hawai’i Volcanoes National Park

 Wake up early and make the most of your time in this UNESCO World Heritage Site.
-You can easily spend an entire day in the park with hikes like the Kilauea Iki Hike, where you’ll walk across a once-molten lava lake.
-Drive the famed Chain of Craters Road all the way to the ocean, a 19-mile scenic route passing old lava flows and scenic lookouts.
-If you’re into geology or just awestruck by Earth’s raw power, this park delivers with its active volcanoes.
+You can easily spend an entire day exploring the park with hikes like the Kilauea Iki, where you’ll walk across a once-molten lava lake.
+Drive the famed Chain of Craters Road all the way to the ocean, a 19-mile scenic route passing old lava flows and lookouts.
+If you’re into geology or just awestruck by Earth’s raw power, the park delivers with its active volcanoes.

 Midday: Drive to Hilo

 Drive the 30 miles from Volcano to Hilo.
-Hilo feels different than Kona—cooler, greener, more laid-back.
+Hilo feels different than Kona — cooler, greener, and more laid-back.

 Things to do in Hilo:

-- Seaside Restaurant & Aqua Farm: Fresh seafood plucked straight out of the ponds surrounding the restaurant.
+• Seaside Restaurant & Aqua Farm: Fresh seafood is plucked straight out of the ponds surrounding the restaurant.

-- Moon and Turtle: Located in Downtown Hilo, it’s an innovative Asian-fusion restaurant with a menu that changes often to accommodate locally sourced foods.
-Check their Facebook page for the daily menu.
+• Moon and Turtle: Located in downtown Hilo, it’s an innovative Asian-fusion restaurant with a menu that changes often to accommodate locally sourced foods.

-Day 3: – Hilo to Waimea along the Hamakua Coast. (heading back toward Kona)
+Day 3: Hilo to Waimea along the Hamakua Coast

-This itinerary has you eating dinner in Waimea, whether or not you decide to stay overnight there.
-Allow for a 1-hour drive from Waimea to Kona International Airport if you leave the next morning.
+This itinerary includes dinner in Waimea, whether or not you choose to stay overnight.
+If you’re flying out the next morning, plan for about a 1-hour drive from Waimea to Kona International Airport.

-Paul’s Place: Located in Downtown Hilo, this would be a great morning send-off.
+Paul’s Place: Located in downtown Hilo, this would be a great morning send-off.
 Paul’s is a tiny niche restaurant with just three tables.
 The Belgian waffles are spectacular.
 Reserve way in advance and arrive on time.
-They’re open daily from 7:30 a.m.- 2 p.m.
+They’re open daily from 7:30 a.m. to 2 p.m.

-Hawai‘i Tropical Botanical Garden: For gorgeous views of the Onomea coastline, this tropical rainforest garden has over 2,500 species of plants.
-They’re open daily 9 a.m.-5 p.m.
+Hawai‘i Tropical Botanical Garden: For gorgeous views of the Onomea coastline, this tropical rainforest oasis has over 2,500 species of plants.
+They’re open daily from 9 a.m. to 5 p.m.

 Local red chenille plant